 Chapter One - Disaster

-An old man with gray hair gasped, his blue eyes scanning over the disaster to prove to himself that it was real.
 Purple and black each played its part in illuminating the sky, the thing they both created swirling and seemingly increasing in size with every second that passed.
-It pulsated and begged for more to swallow and the man stared, wide-eyed with disbelief.
+It pulsated and begged for more to swallow and an old man stared at it, wide-eyed with disbelief.
+Was this truly happening?

 The man at last brought his eyes away, pacing around in his one-room house.
 Of course he was ecstatic that another one of his predictions had come true due to his restless studying, but this was a disaster!
 Was this really correct, though?

-He trekked over to his bookshelf, tossing unimportant papers and torn, dog-eared books into a massive heap on the wooden floor.
+He pushed those thoughts away, though, unwilling to waste any more precious time which he had been foolish enough to throw away in the first place.
+The old man trekked over to his bookshelf, tossing unimportant papers and torn, dog-eared books into a massive heap on the wooden floor.
 He had to make sure he was right about this.
 His heart jumped as he finally found what he was looking for - the book that had been given to him so many years ago by his caretaker, Babi.
 Taking no time to reminisce on that subject, he flipped open to the page that had been torn so many times, the page he didn't dare to let any other man read.

 After a few moments of scowling and glaring down at the text on paper, mixed with his messy scrawl, he snapped the book shut and sighed, shaking his head with his fingers on the bridge of his nose.